avine/angular-cookbook/README.md

 ### create/wiki.js

-Use the `create/wiki.js` script to generate an HTML page in `dist/index.html`.
+Use the `create/wiki.js` script to generate a single documentation for all your receipes.

-This page aggregates the `README.md` content of each recipe into a single place.
+It create an HTML page in `dist/index.html` that aggregates the `README.md` content of each recipe into a single place.

 ```bash
 node create/wiki
 ```

-Next, simply open `dist/index.html` in your favorite browser.
+Now, simply open `dist/index.html` in your favorite browser.